JoePeirson/baseball_analysis/README.md

 I will detail how I collected the data, analysed the data and the conclusions I reached.

 # Data Collection
-I web scraped the data from the espn play by play commentaries using scrapy.
+I web scraped the data from the espn play by play commentaries using scrapy from the 2020 mlb season minus the world series.

 <p float="left">
   <img width="400" alt="Screenshot 2020-10-11 at 12 11 59" src="https://user-images.githubusercontent.com/72214007/97102294-895db700-16a4-11eb-90c3-ee71ea4c44f7.png"> <img width="500" alt="Screenshot 2020-10-11 at 12 21 18" src="https://user-images.githubusercontent.com/72214007/97102699-03dc0600-16a8-11eb-958a-f029964d0e2c.png">